The Federal Direct Stafford Loan

 You may access the online Entrance Counseling session and complete the MPN at the Direct Loan website.
 Our office will be notified electronically when you have completed these requirements.

 Application Instructions for Current Direct Stafford Loan Borrowers

-The Federal Perkins Loan-The Perkins Loan is a need-based loan awarded to fulltime undergraduates.
+The Perkins Loan is a need-based loan awarded to full-time undergraduates.
 More specifically, at LVC these funds are distributed primarily to freshmen demonstrating the highest financial need.

 *NEW* As of December 2015, the Perkins Loan has been extended through September 30, 2017.

 - Awarded to students demonstrating the greatest financial need